NBISweden/workshop_omics_integration/labs/new_course.md

 the workshop-common folder and some other configuration options:

 {% highlight yaml %}
-title: "name of course"
+title: "Proteomics workshop"
-baseurl: /workshop-name-of-course
+baseurl: /workshop-proteomics

 # where things are
 layouts_dir: ./workshop-common/layouts